cfstras/wiki-api/README.md

 ```

 ## API
-The API is planned as follows:
+The API is as follows:

 ### `GET /`  |  `GET /folder/subfolder/`
 Returns an index-of listing, rendered in HTTPD style.